RapidPipeline for 3ds Max

 Overview

-The RapidPipeline 3ds Max Integration allows you to use RapidPipeline Actions into your 3ds Max workflow through a seamless plugin integration.
+The RapidPipeline 3ds Max Integration Plugin enables you to use RapidPipeline Actions directly within the 3ds Max UI as a plugin.

-Process, optimize, and simplify selected 3D models interactively — all 100% locally.
+Process, optimize & simplify selected 3D models interactively and 100% locally.

 System Requirements